omidud/ConsoleEditor/README.md

 C# Console Editor with line number just one class Editor.cs

-Current Update in branch Editor2.2
+Current Update in branch Editor2.4
-- SaveFile bug fix
-- MessageBox look better
+- I Organize the code in more files

 Do list: